civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Repeal and Amendment

+### Section 37

+  **(1)** If there is a significant change in any fact that was set out in the application for an authorization issued under subsection `26`(1), `27`(1) or (2), `29`(1) or `30`(1), the Chief must notify the Minister of the change as soon as feasible.

+  **(2)** If the Minister concludes that the change in the fact is significant and the authorization was issued under subsection `26`(1) or `27`(1) or (2), the Minister must notify the Commissioner of his or her conclusion.

+  **(3)** If the Minister concludes that the change in the fact is significant and the authorization was issued under subsection `29`(1) or `30`(1), the Minister must notify the Review Agency of his or her conclusion.

 ### Section 38

-  **(1)** If there is a significant change in any fact that was set out in the application for an authorization issued under subsection `27`(1), `28`(1) or (2), `30`(1) or `31`(1), the Chief must notify the Minister of the change as soon as feasible.

-  **(2)** If the Minister concludes that the change in the fact is significant and the authorization was issued under subsection `27`(1) or `28`(1) or (2), the Minister must notify the Commissioner of his or her conclusion.
+The Minister may repeal an authorization issued under subsection `26`(1), `27`(1) or (2), `29`(1) or `30`(1) at any time.

-  **(3)** If the Minister concludes that the change in the fact is significant and the authorization was issued under subsection `30`(1) or `31`(1), the Minister must notify the Review Agency of his or her conclusion.

 ### Section 39

-The Minister may repeal an authorization issued under subsection `27`(1), `28`(1) or (2), `30`(1) or `31`(1) at any time.

-### Section 40

-  **(1)** The Minister may amend an authorization issued under subsection `27`(1), `28`(1) or (2), `30`(1) or `31`(1) if the Minister concludes that there has been a significant change in any fact that was set out in the application for the authorization.
+  **(1)** The Minister may amend an authorization issued under subsection `26`(1), `27`(1) or (2), `29`(1) or `30`(1) if the Minister concludes that there has been a significant change in any fact that was set out in the application for the authorization.

   **(2)** The Minister may amend an authorization only if he or she concludes that there are reasonable grounds to believe that, taking into account the significant change,

-    the conditions referred to in subsections `35`(1) and (2) are met, in the case of an authorization issued under subsection `27`(1);
+    the conditions referred to in subsections `34`(1) and (2) are met, in the case of an authorization issued under subsection `26`(1);

-    the conditions referred to in subsections `35`(1) and (3) are met, in the case of an authorization issued under subsection `28`(1) or (2); or
+    the conditions referred to in subsections `34`(1) and (3) are met, in the case of an authorization issued under subsection `27`(1) or (2); or

-    the conditions referred to in subsections `35`(1) and (4) are met, in the case of an authorization issued under subsection `30`(1) or `31`(1).
+    the conditions referred to in subsections `34`(1) and (4) are met, in the case of an authorization issued under subsection `29`(1) or `30`(1).

-  **(3)** An amended authorization issued under subsection `27`(1) or `28`(1) or (2) continues to be valid in its unamended form until — if the amendment is approved by the Commissioner under paragraph 21(1)(a) of the `Intelligence Commissioner Act` — the Commissioner provides the Minister with the written decision approving the amendment.
+  **(3)** An amended authorization issued under subsection `26`(1) or `27`(1) or (2) continues to be valid in its unamended form until — if the amendment is approved by the Commissioner under paragraph 20(1)(a) of the `Intelligence Commissioner Act` — the Commissioner provides the Minister with the written decision approving the amendment.

-  **(4)** For greater certainty, an activity that is specified in an amended authorization issued under subsection `27`(1) or `28`(1) or (2) in respect of which the Commissioner has provided the Minister with the written decision approving the amendment is authorized only to the extent that it is carried out in accordance with the authorization as amended.
+  **(4)** For greater certainty, an activity that is specified in an amended authorization issued under subsection `26`(1) or `27`(1) or (2) in respect of which the Commissioner has provided the Minister with the written decision approving the amendment is authorized only to the extent that it is carried out in accordance with the authorization as amended.

-  **(5)** For greater certainty, an activity that is specified in an amended authorization issued under subsection `30`(1) or `31`(1) is authorized only to the extent that it is carried out in accordance with the authorization as amended.
+  **(5)** For greater certainty, an activity that is specified in an amended authorization issued under subsection `29`(1) or `30`(1) is authorized only to the extent that it is carried out in accordance with the authorization as amended.

 ### Emergency Authorizations

-### Section 41
+### Section 40

-  **(1)** If the Minister concludes that there are reasonable grounds to believe that the conditions referred to in subsections `35`(1) and (2) or `35`(1) and (3) are met but that the time required to obtain the Commissioner's approval would defeat the purpose of issuing an authorization under subsection `27`(1) or `28`(1) or (2), as the case may be, the Minister may issue a Foreign Intelligence Authorization that authorizes the Establishment to carry out any activity referred to in section `27`, or a Cybersecurity Authorization that authorizes the Establishment to carry out any activity referred to in subsection `28`(1) or (2).
+  **(1)** If the Minister concludes that there are reasonable grounds to believe that the conditions referred to in subsections `34`(1) and (2) or `34`(1) and (3) are met but that the time required to obtain the Commissioner's approval would defeat the purpose of issuing an authorization under subsection `26`(1) or `27`(1) or (2), as the case may be, the Minister may issue a Foreign Intelligence Authorization that authorizes the Establishment to carry out any activity referred to in section `26`, or a Cybersecurity Authorization that authorizes the Establishment to carry out any activity referred to in subsection `27`(1) or (2).

   **(2)** The Minister's decision to issue the authorization is not subject to review by the Commissioner under the `Intelligence Commissioner Act`.

-  **(3)** Subsections `34`(1) to (3) apply to an application for an authorization issued under subsection (1), except that
+  **(3)** Subsections `33`(1) to (3) apply to an application for an authorization issued under subsection (1), except that

     the application may be made orally; and

-    the application must set out the facts that would allow the Minister to conclude that there are reasonable grounds to believe that the time required to obtain the Commissioner's approval would defeat the purpose of issuing an authorization under subsection `27`(1) or `28`(1) or (2).
+    the application must set out the facts that would allow the Minister to conclude that there are reasonable grounds to believe that the time required to obtain the Commissioner's approval would defeat the purpose of issuing an authorization under subsection `26`(1) or `27`(1) or (2).

-  **(4)** For greater certainty, even if an application is made orally for an authorization that authorizes the Establishment to carry out any activity referred to in subsection `28`(2), the request of the owner or operator of the information infrastructure to the Establishment to carry out the activity must be in writing.
+  **(4)** For greater certainty, even if an application is made orally for an authorization that authorizes the Establishment to carry out any activity referred to in subsection `27`(2), the request of the owner or operator of the information infrastructure to the Establishment to carry out the activity must be in writing.

+### Section 41

+The Minister must notify the Commissioner and the Review Agency of any authorization issued under subsection `40`(1) as soon as feasible after issuing it.

 ### Section 42

-The Minister must notify the Commissioner and the Review Agency of any authorization issued under subsection `41`(1) as soon as feasible after issuing it.
+An authorization issued under subsection `40`(1) may be valid for a period not exceeding five days.

+### Disclosure of Information

 ### Section 43

-An authorization issued under subsection `41`(1) may be valid for a period not exceeding five days.

-### Disclosure of Information
+The Establishment may disclose, to persons or classes of persons designated under section `45`, information that could be used to identify a Canadian or a person in Canada and that has been used, analysed or retained under an authorization issued under subsection 26(1) or 40(1), if the Establishment concludes that the disclosure is essential to international affairs, defence, security or cybersecurity.

 ### Section 44

-The Establishment may disclose, to persons or classes of persons designated under section `46`, information that could be used to identify a Canadian or a person in Canada and that has been used, analysed or retained under an authorization issued under subsection 27(1) **or 41(1)**, if the Establishment concludes that the disclosure is essential to international affairs, defence, security or cybersecurity.

-### Section 45

-  **(1)** The Establishment may disclose, to persons or classes of persons designated under section 46, information **relating to a Canadian or a person in Canada** that has been acquired, used or analysed in the course of activities carried out under the cybersecurity and information assurance aspect of its mandate, if the Establishment concludes that the disclosure is necessary to help protect
+  **(1)** The Establishment may disclose, to persons or classes of persons designated under section 45, information relating to a Canadian or a person in Canada that has been acquired, used or analysed in the course of activities carried out under the cybersecurity and information assurance aspect of its mandate, if the Establishment concludes that the disclosure is necessary to help protect

     federal institutions' electronic information and information infrastructures; or

-    electronic information and information infrastructures designated under subsection `22`(1) as being of importance to the Government of Canada.
+    electronic information and information infrastructures designated under subsection `21`(1) as being of importance to the Government of Canada.

   **(2)** Information disclosed under subsection (1) may include an intercepted private communication as well as the existence of an intercepted private communication.

   **(3)** In subsection (2), **private communication** has the same meaning as in section 183 of the `Criminal Code`.

+### Section 45

+The Minister may, by order, designate persons and classes of persons for the purposes of section `43` and subsection `44`(1).

 ### Section 46

-The Minister may, by order, designate persons and classes of persons for the purposes of section `44` and subsection `45`(1).

-### Section 47

   **(1)** The Establishment may use and analyse information relating to a Canadian or a person in Canada if it has reasonable grounds to believe that there is an imminent danger of death or serious bodily harm to any individual and that the information will be relevant to the imminent danger.